pretorh/lfs-notes/README.md

 # Linux from Scratch Notes
 Notes taken while building Linux from scratch

-This project consists of notes taken and scripts created while working through the Linux from Scratch's document.
+This project consists of notes taken and scripts created while working through the Linux from Scratch's document. [(stable version)](http://www.linuxfromscratch.org/lfs/downloads/stable/).

 To be used as a quick reference only, work though the book